AhmedIssa11/Maze-Solving-Agent/README.md

 #
 #

-### Implementation of the following Scheduling Algorithms:
+### Implementation of the following Searching Algorithms:
 - BFS
 - Greedy-Search
 - A*